Club World Cup dates 'disrespectful' to Africa

 The Club World Cup sees the winners of the continental cups in Fifa's six confederations, along with the UAE league champions, compete to become world club champions.

-Al Ahly are Africa's representatives this season and could be without several players in the UAE depending on their respective countries' progress at the Nations Cup.
+Al Ahly says its participation in the tournament will be impacted as the club expects to have "more than seven players" in the Egypt squad for the Nations Cup, along with three other internationals on duty in Cameroon.

+The Cairo-based outfit will write official letters to the Egyptian FA, Nations Cup organisers Confederation of African Football and Fifa on Tuesday, requesting the three bodies "collaborate to resolve the clash of dates" between the two events.

-The Egyptian giants, holders of the African Champions League, will enter the competition in the second round, which is likely to take place on the same day as the Nations Cup final.
+Al Ahly, holders of the African Champions League, will face CF Monterrey of Mexico when they enter the Club World Cup in the second round, which is likely to take place on the same day as the Nations Cup final.

-Champions League holders Chelsea and Copa Libertadores winners Palmeiras have been handed byes to the semi-finals of the Club World Cup, with the full draw taking place in Zurich at 16:00 GMT on Monday.
+The winners of that match will play newly-crowned Copa Libertadores champions Palmeiras in the semi-finals, while European champions Chelsea take on either Al Hilal, Al Jazira or Auckland City in the other last-four tie.

+The Blues may be missing goalkeeper Edouard Mendy and winger Hakim Ziyech if Senegal and Morocco respectively have good runs at the Nations Cup.